ethereumdegen/bevy_clay_tiles/readme.md

 The edit mode allows you to control:

 1. the Y height offset of created tiles
-2. the height scale that new tiles will be extruded toquicker
+2. the height scale that new tiles will be extruded up to
 3. the tile type index (see the Config section and tile_types.ron)
 4. the default parent entity for the tile meshes when created